yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/_Processor_SDK_Linux_Filesystem.rst

 .. only:: _comment

-    [comment] current SDK 7.x build for 'SITARA' doesn't have docker/tiny image, so comment out the following section
+    [comment] current SDK 7.x build for 'PSDK' doesn't have docker/tiny image, so comment out the following section

     .. rubric:: tisdk-docker-rootfs-image